cn0047/stash/ed/arc/ddd.md

 3. The operation is stateless.

 There are typically three different types of service:
-* Application (middleware between the outside world and the domain logic)
+* Application (middleware between the outside world and the domain logic).
-* Domain (domain services are stateless)
+* Domain (domain services are stateless).
-* Infrastructure (sending emails, logging meaningful data etc)
+* Infrastructure (sending emails, logging meaningful data etc).

-In DDD, transactions are handled at the Application Service level (for example TransactionalApplicationService).
+In DDD, transactions are handled at the Application layer (for example TransactionalApplicationService).

 Domain Services are used to describe things into the domain, operations that don’t belong to entities nor value objects.